MunasirPv/MunasirPv/README.md

 Hi, I'm **Munasir Pv**, a **Senior Flutter Developer** and **Team Lead** based in Kerala, India.

-I have been working in the IT industry since **2015**, transitioning from native Android (Java) to becoming a specialist in cross-platform mobile development.
+I have been working in the IT industry since **2015**, starting my career as a **Java Developer (Hibernate)** before finding my passion in cross-platform mobile engineering.
+This strong backend foundation allows me to design better data layers and API integrations in mobile apps.

 * **Current Focus:** Building production-ready Flutter applications and leading development teams.
 * **Engineering Philosophy:** I focus on writing **maintainable code**, robust **State Management** (Bloc/Provider), and leveraging modern **AI workflows** (Cursor, Copilot) to boost developer velocity.